rogelio-lopez/rogelio-lopez/README.md

 <p>
  💡 Love to learn and improve every single day
  <br>

- 🎓 Graduated from Florida State University with a Computer Science degree
+ 🎓 Graduated from Florida State University with a Computer Science degree <br>
  📄 Have a look at my <a href="./Rogelio_Lopez_Resume.pdf">Resume</a>!
 </p>